mi-parkes/sphinx-needs-data-explorer/README.md

     needs_build_json = True

-Add the following role in your index.rst file.
+Add the following role in your index.rst file (At this moment the role can be used only in the RST files stored in the same directory as conf.py).

-    :sphinx_needs_data_explorer:`Sphinx-Needs Data Explorer`
+    :sphinx_needs_data_explorer:`Sphinx Needs Data Explorer`

 ## Configuration

-The following configuration parameters are supported:
+If defined, the following parameters are used for configuration:

-* link_types - defines lists of all link types in your traceability network to be explored
-* type_color_map - assigns specific color to each Sphinx-Needs type

-      sphinx_needs_data_explorer_config = {
-        'link_types':['links','verifies'],
-        'type_color_map': {
-            'req'   :'#DEFFDC',
-            'spec'  :'#FFFF99',
-            'test'  :'#87CEFA'
-        }
-      }
+* [needs_extra_links](https://sphinx-needs.readthedocs.io/en/latest/configuration.html#needs-extra-links) - the parmeter defines the type links to use when extracting sphinx-needs linkage
+* [needs_types](https://sphinx-needs.readthedocs.io/en/latest/configuration.html#needs-types) - the parameter defines sphinx-needs types and their attributes like node colors